 Did you know that just one organ donor can save up to eight lives?
 Or that you can become a living organ donor?
 Currently, there are more than 100,000 people on the national transplant waiting list in need of an organ.

-In recognition of Organ Donor Enrollment Day on October 7, here are 11 facts you might not know about organ donation — and the countless ways you can help as a registered or living organ donor.
+In recognition of Donate Life Month this April, here are 11 facts you might not know about organ donation — and the countless ways you can help as a registered or living organ donor.

 1. MYTH: “I can be an organ donor only if I’m deceased.”